 There are countless things to see and do in Barcelona.
 This city along Spain’s Mediterranean coast will always hold a special place in my heart.
 I called home for the better part of two years and fell head-over-heels in love with it.
 It connects me to many of the things I love the most: history, culture, gastronomy, and family.
-Barcelona airport transfers are an relatively cheap and an excellent way of getting to your hotel if you don’t intend to drive.
+Barcelona airport transfers are a relatively cheap and excellent way of getting to your hotel if you don’t intend to drive.

 La Sagrada Família

 No trip to Barcelona is complete without a stop at Basílica I Temple Expiatori de la Sagrada Família.
 The cathedral’s polarizing twist on Gothic and Art Nouveau architecture makes it one of the top things to see and do in Barcelona.

 Designed by famed Spanish architect Antoni Gaudí, construction on La Sagrada Família began in 1886 and has yet to be completed.
 Upon the completion of its spires, the basilica will be the tallest church in the world!

 History lovers should not miss the opportunity to explore the city’s past in the Barcelona City History Museum.
 Among its treasures are the 2,000-year-old ruins of the Temple of Augustus, the best-preserved Roman site in the city.

 Photo courtesy of ctj71081

 One of the best things to see and do in Barcelona is visit the 4,000-square-meter remnants of ancient Barcino.
 There, visitors can view the ruins of ancient wineries, garum factories, baths, and more!

 Once a hotspot for locals, the mile-long pedestrian street known as La Ramblas is now more of a tourist attraction.
 It’s actually made up of five short streets laid end-to-end.
 Along them are street performers, art vendors, florists, marketplaces, and even an opera house.